< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 Pursuant to the Freeholders' Charter of 1946, the mayor's term of office was changed from two years to four years.
-Elections were held on the Tuesday following the first Monday in March.
+Elections were held on the second Tuesday in March.
 In 1963, state law changed municipal elections from the spring to the fall beginning in 1967, in odd-numbered years, with terms of office beginning January 1 of even-numbered years.
-Braman's term ran through December 31, 1969.
+As a result, Braman's term ran through December 31, 1969.
 The vote counts were as follows:

 - J.D.
 Braman - 95,699